medsriha/real-estate/README.md

 # Real Estate Map Application

-A modern web application for visualizing real estate listings on an interactive map.
+A full-stack web application for visualizing real estate listings on an interactive map.
 This application allows users to browse active property listings, view property details, and interact with a responsive map interface.

+## Project Overview

+This project consists of two main components:

+1. **Frontend**: React-based web application with Google Maps integration
+2. **Backend**: FastAPI-based API for real estate listings with geocoding and nearby places information

 ## Features